LiamCoyle/ToTheMoon/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.17.

+Click on the star to favorite a rocket.
+Click on the id number to get details about the rocket.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.